BundestagAI/.github/profile/README.md

 **bundestag.ai** is a bundle of web apps developed to seamlessly interact with modern LLM technology and open data from the Bundestag, using cutting-edge tooling while leveraging standardized solutions to provide unparalleled access to legislative data.

-Recognizing the pivotal role of such public data in shaping society and fostering transparency in a modern democracy, **bundestag.ai** integrates advanced artificial intelligence (AI) technologies, offering a range of functionalities tailored to meet diverse user needs and preferences.
+Recognizing the pivotal role of such public data in shaping society and fostering transparency in a modern democracy, **bundestag.ai** integrates advanced artificial intelligence (AI) technologies, offering a range of functionalities tailored to meet diverse user needs and preferences with respect to making use of that data.

 ### Core features